ipspace/netlab/docs/labs/virtualbox.md

 **Notes**:

 * Arista rarely ships the latest software version as a Vagrant box.
-You'll usually have to build your own box if you want to have an up-to-date EOS version.
+You'll usually have to build a Vagrant box to have an up-to-date EOS version.
-* Vagrantfile created by **netlab create** or **netlab up** sets up port forwarding for SSH (22), HTTP (80) and NETCONF (830), but the corresponding Ansible inventory contains only **ansible_port** (SSH).
-You could edit the final inventory by hand, add extra file to `host_vars`, or fix *netlab* code.
-Should you decide to do the latter, please contact us in advance to discuss the necessary data structures.
+* Vagrantfile created by **netlab create** or **netlab up** sets up port forwarding for SSH (22), HTTP (80), and NETCONF (830), but the corresponding Ansible inventory contains only **ansible_port** (SSH).
+You could edit the final inventory by hand, add an extra file to `host_vars`, or fix the *netlab* code.
+Should you decide to do the latter, please get in touch with us in advance to discuss the necessary data structures.
-* If you want to add other network devices, build your own Vagrant boxes and modify system *topology-defaults.yml* file or [user defaults](defaults-user-file) (see [_adding new virtualization provider for an existing device_](../dev/device-platform.md) for more details).
+* If you want to add other network devices, build your own Vagrant boxes and modify the system *topology-defaults.yml* file or [user defaults](defaults-user-file) (see [_adding new virtualization provider for an existing device_](../dev/device-platform.md) for more details).